Why Use a Cast Iron Skillet?

 4. Although it may say pre-seasoned it is a good idea to rub your skillet with vegetable oil before using it.

 Lodge is a popular brand of cast iron skillets.
-See more here:

-The Pros Of A Cast Iron Skillet
+The Pros of a Cast Iron Skillet

-• Cast iron is tough. …
+• Cast iron is tough

-• Once cast iron is hot, it stays hot. …
+• Once cast iron is hot, it stays hot

-• Cast iron is great for keeping food warm since it holds heat for a considerable length of time. …
+• Cast iron is great for keeping food warm since it holds heat for a considerable length of time

-• Every time you cook in your cast iron skillet you are making them better by seasoning them.
+• Every time you cook in your cast iron skillet you are making them better by seasoning them

 • Gets better with age

-• affordable
+• Affordable

-• long life span
+• Long life span

-• Can actually add iron to your food
+• Can add iron to your food

-The Cons Of A Cast Iron Skillet
+The Cons of a Cast Iron Skillet

 • The handle gets hot